 Weber State College awarded its first baccalaureate degree in 1964.
 In 1991, the college became Weber State University, appropriately symbolizing its role as Utah’s first comprehensive regional university that also retains a community college mission.

-The story of how Weber State University chose its mascot is surrounded in a bit of mystery.
+The story of how Weber State University chose its mascot is a bit of mystery.

 During that time, Weber College (later WSU) athletic teams were referred to as "Weberites."
-As the football team continued to refer to "Wildcat" Morris, Al Warden, a sportswriter for the local newspaper, wrote in an article that the Weber College football players were as "scrappy as a bunch of wildcats," and the name stuck from that time on.
+As the football team continued to refer to "Wildcat" Morris, Al Warden, a sportswriter for the local newspaper, wrote in an article that the football players were as "scrappy as a bunch of Wildcats," and the name stuck.